Daisetsu Asahidake Gensui Park Boardwalk

 As with each ski touring, cycle touring, and hiking route guide published on hokkaidowilds.org, should you choose to follow the information on this page, do so at your own risk.
 Prior to setting out check current local weather, conditions, and land/road/track closures.
 While traveling, obey all public and private land use restrictions and rules, carry proper safety and navigational equipment, and of course, follow leave-no-trace procedures.
 The information found herein is simply a planning resource to be used as a point of inspiration in conjunction with your own due-diligence.
 In spite of the fact that this information, associated GPS track (GPX, KML and maps), and all information was prepared under diligent research by the specified contributor and/or contributors, the accuracy of such and judgement of the author is not guaranteed. hokkaidowilds.org, its partners, associates, and contributors are in no way liable for personal injury, damage to personal property, or any other such situation that might happen to individuals following the information contained in this post.

-Done this route up Mt.
-Daisetsu Asahidake Gensui Park?
+Done this Daisetsu Asahidake Gensui Park route?
 Thinking of doing it?
 Please post any feedback or queries here.
 Thanks!

 We’ve got affiliate links on HokkaidoWilds.org to help fund the Hokkaido Wilds foundation.

 The Foundation gets a small commission on sales from affiliate links, but we only link to stuff we think is worth checking out for people keen on the outdoors in Hokkaido and Japan.

 The Hokkaido Wilds Foundation is a fund where 100% of funds are donated to Hokkaido volunteer groups involved in sustainable, safe, and responsible access to the Hokkaido outdoors.

 Filter by location